MaxX-Akela/maxx-akela/README.md

 ### About me
 I am MaxX_Akela or Akela, as you prefer.
 In my free time I program.
 I have been studying Python for 2 years, C# for a year, and recently Java.

-Mainly work with ROS 1, MAVLink, PIX4, quadcopters, machine vision OpenCV.
-The main competence is Flying Robotics, UAV.
+Mainly work with ROS 1, MAVLink, PX4, quadcopters, OpenCV.
+The main competence is Flying Robotics, UAV, AUV, ROV.

 <hr/>